Adaptive Variance Reduction for Stochastic Optimization under Weaker Assumptions: Adaptive variance reduction for finite-sum optimization

-\textbf{Remark:} We can avoid storing past gradients by following the SVRG method~\citep{NIPS2013_ac1dd209,NIPS:2013:Zhang} to compute the full gradient periodically and incorporate it into STORM estimator.
-This strategy maintains the same optimal rate and more details are deferred to Appendix~\ref{SVRG}.
+We can avoid storing past gradients by following the SVRG method~\citep{NIPS2013_ac1dd209,NIPS:2013:Zhang} to compute the full gradient periodically and incorporate it into STORM estimator.
+Instead of storing the past gradients as in SAG algorithm, we can avoid this storage cost by incorporating elements from the SVRG method.
+Specifically, we compute a full batch gradient at the first step and every $I$ iteration~(we set $I=n$):